 1. Set a Defined "News Window" — and Close It

-Rather than banning news entirely (which tends to increase anxiety about being uninformed), give yourself a contained window — say, 15 to 20 minutes once or twice a day.
+Give yourself a contained window — say, 15 to 20 minutes once or twice a day.
 Choose a specific time, like after lunch, and avoid consuming news first thing in the morning or within an hour of sleep.
-What you're doing is giving your brain permission to be informed without letting the information stream run continuously in the background.
+You're giving your brain permission to be informed without letting the information stream run continuously in the background.

 2. Create Physical Friction Between You and the Scroll

 The easiest scrolling happens when your phone is immediately accessible.
 Small physical barriers reduce impulsive behavior significantly.
 Put your phone in another room at night.
-Use a physical alarm clock instead of your phone.
 Move news apps off your home screen so they require a deliberate search.
-These are not dramatic changes — but friction is powerful precisely because it slows down automaticity.

 3. Name What You're Actually Feeling

 Before you open an app, pause and ask: What am I feeling right now?
-Doomscrolling often functions as emotional avoidance — it's something to do when you're bored, anxious, sad, or lonely.
+Doomscrolling often functions as emotional avoidance.
 When you name the emotion underneath the urge to scroll, you can respond to it directly rather than reaching for a habit that numbs it temporarily and amplifies it later.

 4. Replace the Scroll With a Grounding Practice

-Your nervous system doesn't care whether you're scrolling or doing something else — it just needs a signal that you're safe.
-Grounding practices work by bringing attention back to the present moment and the body.
+Your nervous system just needs a signal that you're safe.
 Even a two-minute practice can shift your state.
-Options include slow box breathing (inhale 4, hold 4, exhale 4, hold 4), running cold water over your hands, stepping outside briefly, or doing a simple body scan.
+Try slow box breathing, running cold water over your hands, stepping outside briefly, or doing a simple body scan.
 Mindfulness techniques for anxiety can serve the same function — giving the restless mind something real to settle into.

 5. Curate Your Feed Aggressively

-Not all content carries the same emotional weight.
 Unfollow accounts that consistently leave you feeling worse.
 Mute keywords that trigger spiraling.
 Follow sources that report with context rather than urgency.
-This is not about avoiding reality — it's about consuming information through channels that are designed to inform rather than alarm.
 The quality of what you scroll matters as much as the quantity.

 6. Talk to Someone Instead of Scrolling

 Doomscrolling is often a loneliness response.
-The news feels like company — like being connected to something larger than your own small day.
+The news feels like company.
 If that's the underlying need, a real conversation (or even a supportive text exchange) meets it far more effectively.
 Explore more mental health resources on managing the emotional weight of living in an overstimulating world.

 7. Use a Digital Detox Intentionally — Not as Punishment